Discovering a Seabird in the Forest

 Helping Rare Birds Survive and Thrive

-Marbled murrelets still nest in the Santa Cruz Mountains, though they are federally listed as a threatened species and few old growth trees remain.
-Midpen is protecting marbled murrelets by preserving what remains of their habitat and annually conducting acoustic and visual surveys in Midpen preserves to understand where they are still breeding.
+Though marbled murrelets are listed as a federally threatened species, and few old-growth redwoods remain in the region, they still nest in the Santa Cruz Mountains.
+Midpen is protecting marbled murrelets by preserving what remains of their habitat and conducting annual acoustic and visual surveys in our preserves to understand where they are still breeding.

 Keeping it Crumb Clean